PEACE

 Dear Parents

 It feels like deja vu but…we are all exhausted after another busy week!
 In English, the children have continued their work on our myths – with a focus on creation myths and they have been really getting into it.
 They have been learning how to use interesting vocabulary, add details with relative clauses and to begin to use ‘parentheses.
 They finished the week looking at how these factors can add to writing as well as spotting them in myths and writing examples of their own.
-We will round this work off next week beginning with planning their own on Monday and then writing and editing it by Friday.
+We will round this work off in the next week or so beginning with planning their own and then writing and editing it by Friday.
 I am very much looking forward to marking their final product!

-In Maths, the children in my group have been consolidating their knowledge on place value looking at portioning numbers to 1,000,000 , using number lines to round off numbers and looking at strategies to order numbers over 100,000.
+In Maths, the children in my group have been consolidating their knowledge on place value looking at partioning numbers to 1,000,000, using number lines to round off numbers and looking at strategies to order numbers over 100,000.
 The children did this by breaking numbers down through partitioning and then learning how to order them through our understanding of the value of the digits.
 We have looked as well at maths language such as ‘ascending’ and ‘descending’, which also lends toward our spellings this week, that of ‘Ous’ words.

 Other subjects have included continuing our topic of forces in science, where the children have looked at, friction last week and air resistance this week.
 We had fun planning how to test how the size of a parachute will affect how the air pushes against it and slows it down.
 As I was explaining in class and giving ideas around how they could carry on their learning at home, I think even I got excited!
 I mean what is not exciting about throwing a toy soldier, teddy, Barbie Doll or indeed Darth Vader off a height to test various parachute sizes or how the mass/size of the toy could equally effect the objects descent and the effects of air-resistance.
-I did off course express if they did do it home the importance of safety.
+I did off course express if they did do it at home the importance of safety.
 Would love to hear about it if anyone does it!
 Next week we look at water –resistance.
 What fun!

 Homework as always is on Google Classroom and is also listed to the right of this entry.